melitasaldanha/How-good-is-a-chess-player/README.md

     - Game type using the game transcript
     - Quality of play based on final board position
     - Next move prediction
+5. User interface to help users interact with the model and get predictions using Flask.

 **Technologies being used:** PyTorch, Python (chess.pgn library)